 Respect UAE restrictions on consuming and possessing alcohol.
 Limits on duty free importation of liquor are strictly enforced.

 The Emirate of Sharjah is dry and alcohol is strictly prohibited at all times.
+This law extends to prohibiting you from carrying alcohol in your car if you are driving through Sharjah, or crossing the border from Oman into Sharjah.

 Elsewhere in the UAE, including Abu Dhabi and Dubai, it's illegal for Muslims to possess or consume alcohol.